Skip to Main Content

 More sophisticated limits are available in some databases, like medical databases, allowing you to limit by age group or study design.

-Hedges and filters are premade searches, many of which are verified, which you can incorporate into your search to help narrow it.
+Search filters (also known as 'hedges') are premade searches, many of which are verified, which you can incorporate into your search to help narrow it.
 Learn more here:

-It is important that you take time to continually review your search and make improvements to it.
+It is important that you take time to review your search and make improvements where possible.

-Are you finding new terminology?
-Can you incorporate these into your search?
+• Are there new words that you can incorporate into your search?

 Remember this may be because a lot is already published in the area.